Don't believe in the Null Hypothesis?

 In reality, we can always find problems with the notion of disbelieving in the null hypothesis.
 Stevens (1992) gave a good example: Suppose a medical researcher conducts a study to examine the safety of a new drug.
 His hypotheses would be:

-• Null: The new drug is unsafe
+• Null: The new drug has no health benefits

-• Alternate: The new drug is safe
+• Alternate: The new drug has health benefits

 In this case the doctor should tend to doubt with the alternate hypothesis rather than the null, because if the researcher mistakenly rejects the null and the drug is indeed unsafe, this mistake would cost human lives!
 In other words, it is a fatal Type I error.
 There is a real life example in Europe: Once the tranquilizer thalidomide was claimed to be safe but actually the drug was dangerous to pregnant women (cited in Miller & Knapp, 1978).